 "sparkling with light or luster," 1680s, from French brilliant "sparkling, shining" present participle of briller "to shine" (16c.), from Italian brillare "sparkle, whirl," perhaps from Vulgar Latin *berillare "to shine like a beryl," from berillus "beryl, precious stone," from Latin beryllus (see beryl).

-Figurative sense of "distinguished by admirable qualities" is from 1848.
+The figurative sense of "distinguished by admirable qualities" is from 1848.
 Of diamonds from 1680s in reference to a flat-topped cut invented 17c. by Venetian cutter Vincenzo Peruzzi.
 Related: Brilliantly; brilliantness.